Updated: May 5

 The protests in Hyde Park

 The following images and commentary is intended to be my own encounter whilst accompanying the protest on Wednesday 3rd June 2020.
 My aim was to capture a balanced reflection on the protest, capturing a fair summary of what occurred within my vision.
 I do not intend to use this as a platform to assert my views on the issue of Black Lives as I want to be as factual as possible.
-I am also conscience that I cannot speak on behalf of the black race.
+I am also conscious that I cannot speak on behalf of the black race.

 I arrived around 12:00pm and the environment was calm and people were able to socially distance.
 People came from all over England to support the movement and were looking forward to the march.